Treefrog/A.mphibio.us/themes/green/README.md

-Classic theme for A.mphibio.us
+Treefrog styled theme for A.mphibio.us
 ===============================================

-###Classic Black and White Theme for A.mphibio.us
+###Basic Green Theme for A.mphibio.us

 This theme is to provide a quick start to your project.